Luisa Eck

 Luisa Eck, Paul Fendley

-We explore several two-dimensional quantum lattice models constructed from braided fusion categories.
-The models inherit commuting plaquette operators and anomalous 1-form symmetries, making them promising candidates for chiral and non-chiral topological order.
+We explore two-dimensional quantum lattice models constructed from braided fusion categories, which generalize Kitaev's honeycomb model.
+Their categorical 1-form symmetries make them promising candidates for chiral topological order.

 • From the XXZ chain to the integrable Rydberg-blockade ladder via non-invertible duality defects